 - ¼ c. cilantro

 - ¼ c. water or more, to thin to preference

 - Salt and pepper, to taste

 - Add all to food processor or blender and whiz up about a minute or until smooth and creamy.
-Add a drizzle of water if you'd like it thinner.
-Keep it ticker to spoon on top of fish or chicken.
+Add a drizzle of water (for salad dressing) to make it thinner.
+Keep it thicker to spoon on top of fish or chicken or pasta.